Lorenzo0010/casaos-reborn/README.md

 - **Frontend**: React, Vite, Lucide-React (Icons), xterm.js (Terminal)
 - **Backend**: Node.js, Express, Socket.io (Real-time updates), Dockerode (Docker API integration)

-## Quick Start (Docker)
+## 📦 Dependencies & Installation (Docker)

+**Dependencies:**
+To *use* the backend container, the only requirements are **Docker** and **Docker Compose**.
+You do **not** need Node.js, npm, or any other software installed on your host system.

+**Installation Method:**
+1. Create a new directory on your server (e.g., `mkdir casaos-reborn && cd casaos-reborn`).
-To deploy CasaOS Reborn on your system, use the following `docker-compose.yml`.
-Ensure you map the Docker socket and specify a host directory to save your configuration persistently.
+2. Inside that folder, create a file named `docker-compose.yml` and paste the configuration below.
+Ensure you map the Docker socket correctly and specify a valid host directory to save your configuration persistently.

 ```yaml
 services: